Department of Silly Syndromes

 We KNOW Wossamotta U. We FIXA U!

-Welcome to my web site (DrBookspan.com) - a large, no-ad site dedicated to making you and your community healthy, strong, and happy.
-There are hundreds of articles on this site for you - not repeating pop fitness, but primary source sports medicine.
-Look for main navigation links at the end of this page, along with Sharing Buttons.
+Welcome to my web site (DrBookspan.com) - a large, no-ad site for you and your community to be healthy, strong, and happy.
+There are hundreds of articles on this site for you - not repeating pop fitness, but primary source sports medicine and physiology.
+Look for main navigation links at the end of this page, links to send in your stories and ideas, and Buttons to LIKE and Share.

 See "How to Join The Fun" below, to add your talents.